0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

 ## 4.2.
 Train the Model

-1. Open a shell in the Jupyter container:
+1. To open a shell in the Jupyter container:

    ```bash
    docker-compose exec jupyter bash
    ```
 2. Inside the container, run the training script:

    ```bash